wyxlester/wyxlester/README.md

 With a leap of faith, I left my job and pursue a career switch in tech.
 Motivated and eager to learn, I completed the Web Development Bootcamp with Le Wagon on 5 Dec 22.
 Ever since then, I love coding 😍 and I aspire to build my own product 💪🏻.

 I'm a Full Stack Developer now, continuing a lifelong journey of learning and projects.
-Open to Full Stack Developer or Product Developer roles.
+Open to Full Stack Developer or Product Manager roles.

 - 🔭 I’m currently working on building my own portfolio website and practicing Leetcode Challenges
 - 🌱 I’m currently learning React